-Those different patterns of resource uses can help to understand the tree-growth changes recorded in our chronologies (Figure 5).
-We observed a tree-growth release event at 1940s in the SJ oak woodland (Figures 5, S4) which concurs with one period of maximum mining activity for this area (1925 to 1957) (Table S4).
-During this period there were an increase on the use of timbers for the tunnels of the mines and several furnaces that required great quantities of fuelwood to melt the mineral were active in this area (Titos 1990).
-This heavily exploitation of the forest resources could affect to a major part of this oak woodland, since percentage of trees affected by GC > 50 % reaches values above 50 % (Figure S4).
-Our results also coincide with a concurrent but less intense tree-growth release event reported for a closed oak woodland (Gea-Izquierdo and Cañellas 2014).
-In addition, paleoecological studies carried out in nearby alpine bogs have recorded increases in the heavy metals concentration since the end of 18th century until mid-20th, which coincides with the maximum activity of the mining in this area (García-Alix and others 2017).
-The other release event observed for SJ site during 1995-2000 was lower than the occurred at 1940, but affecting more trees (Figures 5, S4).
-We revised the forest practices carried out in this area in the last 30 years (Bonet and others 2016), but we did not find any clearing or cutting event during 1995 - 2000 period.
-Two non-mutually exclusive ways could explain the tree-growth release observed.
-Firstly it could be related with a natural drought-induced mortality event after 1995 (personal communications) as was reported for Mediterranean tree species (e.g. Peñuelas and others 2000; Lloret and others 2004).
-On the other hand, we obtained strong positive correlations of SPEI with tree-growth for this site (Figure 8), which suggests a high sensitivity to water availability of this slightly more xeric site (Table 1) (Gea-Izquierdo and Cañellas 2014).
+Some of the previous historical records of land-use were expressed in our growth chronologies.
+The release event at 1940s in the northern site concurs with one period of maximum mining activity in this area (1925 to 1957) (Table S4), with an increase on the use of timbers for the mine tunnels and furnaces that additionally required great quantities of fuelwood to melt the mineral (Titos 1990).
+This heavy exploitation of neighbouring forest resources should have affected a major part of this oak woodland as shown by growth the remnant trees included in the northern site (Figure S4).
+In addition, paleoecological studies carried out in nearby alpine bogs have recorded increases in the heavy metals concentration since the end of 18th century until mid-20th, which coincides with the maximum activity of the mining in the northern site (García-Alix and others 2017).
+The other release event observed for SJ site during 1995-2000 was lower than that occurred at 1940, but also affected most trees (Figures 5, S4).
+There are no records of forest practices carried out in this area in the last 30 years (Bonet and others 2016) and no record for any logging during 1995 - 2000.
+Therefore, two non-mutually exclusive ways could explain the tree-growth release observed.
+Firstly it could be related with a natural drought-induced mortality event after 1995 as has been reported for other tree species after severe drought (e.g. Peñuelas and others 2001; Lloret and others 2004).
+On the other hand, the strong positive correlations of SPEI with tree-growth for this site show a high sensitivity to water availability (Gea-Izquierdo and Cañellas 2014).
 Previous works reported a sharp decline (or non-production) in latewood production during extreme drought events (Corcuera and others 2006).
-Since latewood are less vulnerable to embolism than earlywood vessels (Corcuera and others 2006), the reduction or even the non-production of former could negatively affect to tree-growth and also enhanced the mortality, particularly for drier sites (Corcuera and others 2006; Gea-Izquierdo and Cañellas 2014).
+Since smaller latewood vessels are less vulnerable to embolism than earlywood vessels (Corcuera and others 2006), the reduction or even the non-production of former could negatively affect to tree-growth and also enhanced the mortality, particularly for drier sites (Corcuera and others 2006; Gea-Izquierdo and Cañellas 2014).

-For southern sites, the only positive release events showed for CA-High site could be related with conversion from closed forest to an open silvopastoral system, a common management applied in the past (Cañellas and others 2004; Gea-Izquierdo and Cañellas 2014) documented in this site (Valbuena-Carabaña and Gil 2013).
+For southern sites, the only positive release event showed at the earliest years for CA-High site could be related with conversion from closed forest to an open silvopastoral system, a common management applied in the past in Iberian oak woodlands (Cañellas et al. 2004; Gea-Izquierdo et al. 2011) documented in this site (Valbuena-Carabaña and Gil 2013).

-Climatic drivers are key factors determining the growth of tree species, especially at the rear edge of their distribution but in Mediterranean forests we must also considered the management history, i.e land-use legacies (Navarro-González and others 2013; Doblas-Miranda and others 2017; Peñuelas and others 2017) since, as we inferred from our results, the land-use legacy can conditioned tree-growth and resilience of tree species.
-Although the abandonment of the traditional activities have provoked a stagnation for this species (Cañellas and others 2004), we have observed an increase in the growth, especially in the high elevation sites, where the water is less-limiting resource.
-This pattern concurs with a forest expansion into marginal abandonded croplands and an increase in the tree-cover (Camacho-Olmedo and others 2002).
+This pattern concurs with a forest expansion into marginal abandoned croplands and an increase in the tree-cover (Camacho-Olmedo and others 2002).

-Conclussions
+Conclusions